Bayezid1989/cc16-project.solo-webapp-mvp/README.md

 # CC16 Project Solo Web App MVP

 This was created during my time as a student at Code Chrysalis.
-Main focus is on manipulating React and Google Map API.
+Main focus is on manipulating React and Google Maps API.

 ### Technologies